Most of the latest dishwasher models come with a water softener unit.

 I was searching the internet, contacted my municipality, and asked some experienced folks, for ways to know if I am living in a hard water area or not.
 Because, if you are unaware of the water hardness level in your tap water, then you can’t decide whether you need to invest in a Dishwasher water softener or not.

 So, here are some ways, I found out through which you can check if you are living in a hard water area.
-Special mention to this site from where I got most of the ideas.

 Step – 1: The easiest way – Checking for the symptoms:

 Yes, your hard water will leave some serious symptoms behind.
 All you need to do is to look for them.
 First, check your faucets, drains, and showerheads for an accumulated white crust.
 See this image for reference.